Is it Time to Repair or Replace Your AC? Here’s What to Consider

 Repeat Breakdowns – Another Indicator to Cut Your Losses and Replace

-Whether your AC system has reached the end of its lifespan or not, having multiple serious repair jobs in a row could indicate it is close.
-Systems last longer when they’re maintained well, and some simply don’t last as long as others.
+broken ACWhether your AC system has reached the end of its lifespan or not, having multiple serious repair jobs in a row could indicate it is close.
+Recall that systems last only as long as they’re maintained well, and some simply don’t last as long as others.
 If you’ve already fixed one issue and more are popping up, it might be best to cut your losses and replace.

 2. COMFORT CONSIDERATIONS